Ali-Alzak1/web_course_main/project guidelines/5 - Front_End Prototype.md

-# Milestone 4️⃣ - Front-End Prototype
+# Milestone 4️⃣ - Front-End

 ## 🎯 Objective:
-Develop a fully interactive front-end prototype for your web application using React (or plain HTML, CSS, and JavaScript).
+Develop a fully interactive front-end prototype for your web application using React.
 The prototype should demonstrate all key functionalities and interactivity.
 While the UI design phase is now optional, a reference Figma file is required to evaluate your ability to translate UI requirements into code.

 ## 🛠️ Github Setup:
 ### 1. All students should get the Github Education Pack: